 School districts historically approached conflict-resolution from the perspective that suspending disruptive students was necessary to protect their classmates, even if this caused harm to perceived offenders.
-Restorative practices (RP) – focused on reparation and shared ownership of disciplinary justice – are designed to address undesirable behavior without imparting harm.
-We study Chicago Public Schools’ adoption of RP and identify decreased suspensions and arrests, driven by effects for Black students.
-We find null effects on test-score value added, ruling out average declines larger than 0.025SD.
+Restorative practices (RP) – focused on reparation, accountability, and shared ownership of disciplinary justice – are designed to address undesirable behavior without harming students.
+We study Chicago Public Schools’ adoption of RP and find that suspensions and arrests decreased, driven by effects for Black students.
+We find null effects on test-score value added, ruling out meaningful average declines.
 We estimate a 15% decrease in out-of-school arrests, consistent with RP substantively changing student behavior.

 More on this topic